Southern river otter: Behavior

-Although the female and her young will live in family groups, males are usually solitary.
+Family groups usually consist only of a female and her young, as males are usually solitary except for the breeding season.
 Litter sizes average one to two pups, but up to four can be born at a time.
-Their diets include fish, crustaceans, mollusks, and birds.
+They are piscivorous, and their natural prey includes many types of fish, crustaceans, mollusks, and occasionally birds or their eggs, particularly of ground-nesting species found near water.
+Occasional reptiles or amphibians may be hunted as well, including frogs, smaller turtles, lizards and even some snakes.

 Habitat

 The southern river otter can be found in marine, freshwater, and terrestrial habitats, but are mostly found in freshwater lakes and rivers having a significant amount of dense vegetation, especially along the shorelines, which must be present to use as cover.
 Their habitats also need the root systems of mature trees, as well as fallen tree debris.

+Although referred to as a "river" (freshwater) otter, the southern river otter is equally adapted to venturing into more brackish (even fully marine) waters to forage and hunt.
+This trait is similar to the South American marine otter (L. felina), a nearly fully marine, coast-inhabiting otter.

 Threats

 Southern river otters were vigorously hunted for their pelts throughout the last 100 years.
 This is the major cause of their current low population numbers and endangered conservation status.
 Since then, they have not been able to recover due to a number of other threats.
 At this point, only seven known populations of this species are found throughout Chile and Argentina, and all of the populations are isolated from each other.

 The riparian forests and rivers in which these otters are mostly found have been disturbed by human presence.
 Dam and road construction, as well as stream canalization and drainage for agriculture destroy many acres of what could be habitat for this species.
 Though Argentina began passing legislation in 1960 to outlaw the hunting of the southern river otter, hunting still does occur because of the lack of enforcement.
 Hunting is legal and does occur in Chile.

 The continual decrease in prey numbers also causes problems for the southern river otter.
 Some invasive aquatic species that have been introduced into that area are limiting the mollusks and fish available for otter prey.
 This causes the otters to move to other freshwater systems to hunt for food.